Chagrin Falls and Cleveland Estate Planning and Litigation Attorneys Helping Business Owners Plan for the Future

 - How the business can be protected from creditors

 - Drafting powers of attorney.
 We draft powers of attorney documents that can help seniors manage their affairs by appointing someone to make deposits, get prescriptions, or provide other types of living assistance.
 Powers of attorney can be used for financial, health, legal, and business matters.
-Our lawyers review the various types of powers of attorney, such as those that continue after a person becomes incapacitated those that terminate upon
+Our lawyers review the various types of powers of attorney, such as those that continue after a person becomes incapacitated or terminate upon recovery.

 - Writing living wills and medical directives.
 These documents can help guide family members and doctors through end-of-life decisions and handling medical emergencies.